2nd arrest in disappearance of UFC fighter’s stepdaughter

 Lee County District Attorney Brandon Hughes told The Associated Press by email Saturday that 35-year-old Antwain Shamar Fisher of Montgomery has been charged with first-degree kidnapping in the disappearance last month of 19-year-old Aniah Blanchard.

-He told the Opelika-Auburn News and WRBL-TV that Fisher was arrested Friday and booked Saturday into the Lee County Jail.
+Fisher was arrested Friday and booked Saturday into the Lee County Jail, Hughes told the Opelika-Auburn News and WRBL-TV.

-Blanchard was last seen Oct.
-23 in Auburn.
-Her stepfather is UFC participant Walt Harris of metro Birmingham.
+Blanchard, whose stepfather is UFC participant Walt Harris of metro Birmingham, was last seen Oct.
+23 at a convenience store in Auburn.

+Her black Honda CRV was found abandoned more than 50 miles (90 kilometers) away at an apartment complex in Montgomery, Alabama.
+Auburn police Detective Josh Mixon said Blanchard’s blood was found in the car, and it appeared she had suffered a life-threatening injury.

+Mixon testified that convenience store video footage showed a man buying a beverage look over at Blanchard.
+He said tipsters later identified the man as Ibraheem Yazeed, 29, and a man at the store told investigators he saw Yazeed force Blanchard into her car and drive away.

-On Wednesday, a Lee County judge ordered 29-year-old Ibraheem Yazeed to submit a DNA sample after prosecutors said a male’s DNA was found in Blanchard’s car.
+Prosecutors told a Lee County judge that a male’s DNA was found in Blanchard’s car, and the judge ordered Yazeed on Wednesday to submit a DNA sample.

-Court documents quote a witness as saying he saw Yazeed force Blanchard into a car.
+Lee County District Judge Russell Bush denied bond for Yazeed, who also is charged with kidnapping.

+Bush said the case against Yazeed can proceed to a grand jury.